Kya Hadsaa Kya Haqeeqat: Story

 The story follows trials and tribulations of a gullible, young woman, Nikki, who leaves her hometown to start life afresh in a big city.
 Unfortunately, her unpleasant past follows her and she soon finds herself caught in a vortex of complex twists and turns and begins to fear for her safety.
 She realizes that reality can be stranger than fiction.
 Nikki is stalked by a hooded killer who, one by one, kills everyone around Nikki.
 Eventually Nikki meets dashing police inspector Raj and marries him.
 He vows to protect her, but then she realizes one shocking truth after another — neither can she trust her new family nor her own as everyone has secrets to hide and hidden agenda.
 Left to herself, Nikki has to expose dark shocking secrets before the killer gets her.

-Finally, Nikki realised that the unpleasant past was not due to her boyfriend Raj but her father as an imposter who had made all the arrangements to kill her to usurp her property.
+Finally, Nikki realises that the unpleasant past was not due to her boyfriend Raj but her father as an imposter who had made all the arrangements to kill her to usurp her property.
 The imposter was already married to someone else.
-Niki didn't have her mother since childhood but later found out that the imposter has made her mother mad and admitted in a asylum.
+Niki didn't have her mother since childhood but later found out that the imposter has made her mother mad and admitted to an asylum.